Identical Particles in Quantum Mechanics: Against the Received View: Criticism of the Received View

 \section{Criticism of the Received View}

-The history of the Received View, briefly sketched in the previous sections, shows how the notion of particles without identity originates in the application to particles of statistics devised for cases in which there is an undifferentiated whole.
-This amalgam of different conceptual frameworks suffers from internal tensions: an undifferentiated whole does not consist of non-arbitrary parts, whereas particles as traditionally conceived are non-arbitrary individuals.
+The history of the Received View shows how the notion of particles without identity originated in the application to particles of statistics devised for cases in which there is an undifferentiated whole.
+This amalgam of different conceptual frameworks suffers from internal tensions: an undifferentiated whole does not consist of non-arbitrary parts, whereas particles as traditionally conceived are paradigmatic individual objects.

-In classical physics it is obvious that particles are such individuals: classical particles are impenetrable localized entities that travel along well-defined spatial paths.
+The particles of classical physics exemplify the latter point: they are impenetrable localized entities that travel along well-defined spatial paths.
 They can consequently be distinguished from each other at any instant of time and can be followed over time (they possess ``genidentity'').
 This makes it possible to label classical particles in a physically meaningful way: their labels can be associated with identifying physical properties (at least position, possibly also other properties like mass, charge etc.).

-Philosophical discussions concerning identical quantum particles may suggest that in quantum mechanics the use of the concept ``particle'' is completely different.
-It then perhaps comes as a surprise that paradigm cases of the use of ``particle'' in experimental quantum physics are very much like the examples from classical physics.
-Individual elementary particles can be identified by their paths in devices like a bubble chamber; single electrons can be trapped in a potential well and kept there for a long time; an electron gun can be set to fire one single electron, and a bit later this same electron hits a detector; and so on.
-In such laboratory situations the attribution of identity to particles is considered a matter of course, even in the case of identical quantum particles.
+The discussions surrounding the status of identical quantum particles may suggest that in the practice of quantum mechanics the use of the concept ``particle'' is completely different.
+It then may come as a surprise that paradigm cases of the use of ``particle'' in experimental quantum physics are very much like the examples from classical physics.
+Individual elementary particles can be identified by their paths in devices like a bubble chamber; single electrons can be trapped in a potential well and kept there for a long time; an electron gun can be set to fire one single electron, which a bit later hits a detector; and so on.
+In such laboratory situations the attribution of identity to quantum particles is a matter of course.